bentomhall/nih-system/homebrewery/world/player-options.md

 - Duration: 1 round
 - Classes: Bounty Hunter, Fighter (Eldritch Knight), Ranger, Spellblade, Rogue (Arcane Trickster), War Mage
 ____
 You extend your hand and point a finger at a target in range.
 Your magic grants you a brief insight into the target's defenses.
 Your next attack against the creature until the end of your next turn has advantage and scores a critical hit on a 19 or 20.
-If you already have an extended critical hit range (due to the precise weapon mastery feature or some other effect), your critical hit range increases by 1 instead.
+If you already have an extended critical hit range (due to the precise weapon specialization feature or some other effect), your critical hit range increases by 1 instead.

 **Source:** Original.
 Licensed CC-BY-4.0.